TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 As covered earlier, CPU Run does not account for the following:

-- How fast is the “run”?
+- How fast is the "run"?
 All else being equal, a 5 GHz CPU is 5x faster than a 1 GHz CPU.
 Throughput impacts utilization.
 The faster it can complete a task, the shorter it has to work.
 That's why you see some counters in MHz, because they account for this speed.
-- How efficient is the “run”?
+- How efficient is the "run"?
 If there is competing thread running in the same core, the 2 threads have to share the core resource.
 ESXi accounting records this as 1.25x overall gain, hence each thread drops to 62.5% only.
 This is a significant drop that should be accounted.
 - IO work.
 IO performed by hypervisor has to be charged to the VM.

 This is where [Used](/metrics/chapter-2-cpu-metrics/2.2.2-vm/#used) and [Demand](/metrics/chapter-2-cpu-metrics/2.2.2-vm/#demand) come in. vCenter then adds Usage (MHz) and Usage (%) counters.
 The following table shows the 5 VM utilization counters.